Feast of the Annunciation: History

+Related celebrations

+Medieval martyrologies assign to 25 March the creation of Adam and the crucifixion of Jesus; also, the fall of Lucifer, the passing of the Israelites through the Red Sea and the immolation of Isaac.
+The Medieval Golden Legend identifies 25 March as not only the date of Creation and Annunciation, but also a large number of other significant events in salvation history, including Good Friday of Christ's crucifixion and death.

 Greek Independence Day is celebrated on the feast of the Annunciation.

 Lebanon observes 25 March as a national holiday.
 In 2010, the Council of Ministers of Lebanon agreed to a proposal by Prime Minister Saad Hariri to proclaim the day in the interest of interfaith dialogue, as the Annunciation is described in both Christian and the Islamic texts.
 President Michel Suleiman described the holiday as a "Common Religious National Day" in a speech before the United Nations General Assembly.

 The date is close to the vernal equinox, as Christmas is to the winter solstice; because of this the Annunciation and Christmas were two of the four "quarter days" in medieval and early modern England, which marked the divisions of the fiscal year (the other two were Midsummer Day, or the Nativity of St. John the Baptist, on 24 June, and Michaelmas, the feast day of St. Michael, on 29 September).
-The calculation hypothesis relies on the date for the Feast of the Annunciation on March 25 to date the Feast of the Nativity of Jesus (Christmas) on December 25, as Mary carried Jesus in the womb for nine months.
+The calculation hypothesis relies on the date for the Feast of the Annunciation on 25 March to date the Feast of the Nativity of Jesus (Christmas) on 25 December, as Mary carried Jesus in the womb for nine months.

 When the calendar system of Anno Domini was first introduced by Dionysius Exiguus in AD 525, he assigned the beginning of the new year to 25 March, because according to Christian doctrine, the age of grace began with the Incarnation of Christ at the Annunciation, on which date Jesus Christ is believed to have been conceived in the Virgin Mary by the Holy Spirit.

 Pope John Paul II established 25 March as the International Day of the Unborn Child, for its commemoration of the conception of Jesus.